Tis the season of the gym tourist – even I am going to the gym regularly. Not just to teach Yoga which I love but also to ‘work out’.

 Now you know your metabolic type – get out there and have fun!
 Seeing as I am Vata/Pitta, I will see you in the Yoga room, in a class where others will motivate me, – and to round it all off, the lighter weights.

-ow more about a training program that is right for your metabolic type? – let’s talk!
-You can schedule a complimentary 20 minute call with me to discuss what the right exercise is for you, just go to my online scheduler to find a time that works.
+Want to know more about a training program that is right for your metabolic type? – let’s talk!
+Schedule a complimentary 30 minute call with me to discuss what the right exercise is for you.

 With thanks to one of my great teachers who wrote the book ‘Body, Mind and Sport by John Douillard.
 You can catch him on www.lifespa.com